NFL standings: Updated AFC, NFC playoff picture for Week 9 of 2020 season - Up News Info

 Who can get there?

-The Bears need to bounce back to fast to stay in the NFC North race, but they are more alive and well for a wild card.
+The Bears need to bounce back fast to stay in the NFC North race, but they are more alive and well for a wild card.
 The 49ers now might have too many injuries to overcome with Jimmy Garoppolo and George Kittle going down again.
-The Lions and the Panthers can get into the mix if they can find some consistency.
+The Vikings can get into the mix quickly if they can find some consistency.

 Who’s likely out?

 Philadelphia doesn’t have a big lead in the NFC East, but Washington, Dallas and New York aren’t good enough to close the gap at any point.
-The Vikings are starting to play better, but it’s too little, too late in fourth place.
-The Falcons, like the Chargers in the AFC, can think about what could have been.
+The Falcons are starting to play better, but it’s too little, too late in third place.
+The Panthers have fought well, but now they’re back in fourth place.
+Forget that NFC East trio.